CHICAGO -- Here’s a look at the top White Sox player to wear each jersey number during the franchise’s long history.

 The Hall of Famer saved 26 games with a 1.84 ERA in 1975 and finished his White Sox career as a starter in '76.
 Daniel Hudson, who recorded the last out of the 2019 World Series victory for the Nationals, also sported this number.

-The southpaw was the third overall pick in the 2014 Draft, but he was limited by injuries to a 29-33 record and 4.14 ERA over 97 games (92 starts).
-He was non-tendered by the White Sox after the 2020 season.
+The southpaw was the third overall pick in the 2014 Draft, but he was limited by injuries to a 29-33 record and 4.14 ERA over 97 games (92 starts) before being non-tendered by the White Sox after the 2020 season.
+He re-signed on a one-year deal for 2021, going 13-5 with a 2.37 ERA.

 No. 56: Mark Buehrle (2000-11)